rciam/comanage-registry-plugin-RciamStatsViewer/README.md

    - Accessible by CO(U) administrators
 3. Identiy Providers details
    - Accessible by CO(U) administrators
-4. Registered users
+4. Registered users.
+Accessible by:
+   - CO administrators
-   - Accessible by CO administrators
+   - Members of the privileged Group defined by the CO Administrator

 ## Installation